Page event

 The page

-event lets you record whenever a user sees a page, along with any optional properties about the page.
+event lets you record whenever a user visits a page, along with any optional properties about the page.

 Each time Edgee collects a page